ekr/base-drafts/draft-ietf-quic-transport.md

 : The cryptographic message data.

-The CRYPTO_HS stream starts off at an offset of 0.
-At each packet number space, the sender resets the CRYPTO_HS stream to an offset of
-0. This implies that each encryption level is treated as a separate CRYPTO_HS stream of data.
+There is a separate flow of cryptographic handshake data in each encryption level, each of which starts at an offset of 0.
+This implies that each encryption level is treated as a separate CRYPTO_HS stream of data.

-While CRYPTO_HS the frame looks a lot like a STREAM frames, it should not be confused with a STREAM frame.
-Unlike a STREAM frame which carries a single stream of data, CRYPTO_HS frames carry different streams of data in different packet number spaces.
-CRYPTO_HS frames also lack a FIN bit.
+Unlike STREAM frames, which include a Stream ID indicating to which stream the data belongs, the CRYPTO_HS frame carries data for a single stream per encryption level.
+The stream does not have an explicit end, so CRYPTO_HS frames do not have a FIN bit.

 ## EMPTY_ACK  Frame {#frame-empty-ack}